rmenoli/Eye-blinking-SVM/README.md

 </p>

 ### Experimental Setting
-The structure of the recorded videos is organized in 5 periods of the same length, where the person follows the instructions13 reported on the screen:
+The structure of the recorded videos is organized in 5 periods of the same length, where the person follows the instructions reported on the screen:
 1. Baseline: the subject is at rest, the instruction is “Look at the screen”.
 2. Target Period: the subject is telling the truth, the istruction is “We ask you to tell in detail what you did last week”.
 3. Baseline: the subject is at rest, the instruction is “Look at the screen”.
-4. Target Period: the subject is lying14, the istruction is “We ask you to tell in detail what you did last week, telling a lie (without any truth)”.
+4. Target Period: the subject is lying, the instruction is “We ask you to tell in detail what you did last week, telling a lie (without any truth)”.
 5. Baseline: the subject is at rest, the instruction is “Look at the screen”.

 <p align="center">